 Leroy Ravenell won his first run for political office when he was elected the 52nd Sheriff of Orangeburg County on January 25, 2011.
 He was re-elected for a full term on November 6, 2012.

 A native and lifelong resident of the Santee community of Orangeburg County, Sheriff Ravenell matriculated through the public schools in Holly Hill, SC, before beginning an extensive career in law enforcement.

-More than 25 years ago, Ravenell answered a special calling for his life, to serve as a law enforcement officer.
+In 1987, Ravenell answered a special calling for his life, to serve as a law enforcement officer.
 Through this service and in numerous roles, he quickly learned the significance of his duty to not only enforce laws but to fulfill his life's philosophy to "Be Firm, Be Fair, and Be Consistent.